 This is all because of communities like ChooseFI, who have given us the tools necessary to prioritize our wants versus needs and to live a more intentional life.

-We reached CoastFI earlier this year, and while we’re not completely financially independent yet – I am particularly thankful that controlling our finances enabled me to quit my 9 to 5 job this summer.
+We reached CoastFI earlier in 2019, and while we’re not completely financially independent yet – I am particularly thankful that controlling our finances enabled me to quit my 9 to 5 job this summer.

 Now, I have the freedom to pursue a career with growing businesses that truly makes me happy and has the potential to impact the population in a meaningful way.

 This never would have been possible if we had not found FIRE.

 Just as Jonathan said, it’s changed my life trajectory, John’s life trajectory, and the trajectory of our future children.

 Financial independence and early retirement (FIRE) means so much to us and has completely changed our mindset and lifestyle.
 This fact made me curious as to how it has affected others as well.

 I decided that the best way to figure this out would be to poll the community and share it with everyone.

 Now, unlike Thanksgiving dinner, I had an overwhelming response from the personal finance and FIRE communities to the question: Why are you thankful for FIRE/personal finance.